bkil/gemiweb0/doc/platform.md

 # Targeted platform configurations

+A platform configuration would be compromised of the OS, the web browser, interface (resolution, DPI, touch, mouse, keyboard) and device limitations (CPU, RAM).
+Each content developer can pick which ones they specifically want to support.
+We might suggest that they also publish their choice on their web site.

 ## Overview

-A platform configuration would be compromised of the OS, the web browser, interface (resolution, DPI, touch, mouse, keyboard) and device limitations (CPU, RAM).

-Configurations can be tested inside a virtual machine or using browser matrix services.
+Configurations can be tested inside a virtual machine or using online browser matrix services.
 We can assume a high network speed to investigate that question separately.

-Each content developer can pick which ones they specifically want to support.
-We might suggest that they also publish their choice on their page.

 ### Common problems